-Reference distance is based on Max Manual Braking, sea level, standard day, no wind or slope, and no reverse thrust.
+Reference distance is based on MAX MANUAL braking, sea level, standard day, no wind or slope and maximum reverse thrust.

-Reference distance includes a distance from threshold to touchdown associated with flare time of 7 seconds.
+Reference distance includes a distance from threshold to touchdown associated with a flare time of 7 seconds.

-Distances are based on HYD PRESS L+R failure distances which conservatively approximate the effects of 5G interference.
+Distances are based on SPOILERS failure distances which conservatively approximates the effects of 5G interference after the Reverse Thrust Adjustment for no Reversers is applied.

-Actual (unfactored) distances are shown.
+Actual (unfactored) distances are shown,

-Note: per procedure, Max Manual Braking is not required for normal operations and is to be used only in the event that significant 5G interference effects occur.
+Note: per procedure, MAX MANUAL braking is not required for normal operations.